Breakthrough-Energy/PreREISE/README.md

 wind speed magnitude, this speed is converted to power using wind turbine power curves.
-Since real wind farms are not currently mapped to TAMU network farms, a capacity-weighted average wind turbine power curve is created for each state based on the turbine types reported in EIA Form 860.
+Since real wind farms are not currently mapped to TAMU network farms, a capacity-weighted average wind turbine power curve is created for each state based on the turbine types reported in [EIA Form 860][EIA 860].
 The wind turbine curve for each real wind farm is looked up from a database of curves (or the *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation][WIND_doc]) is used for turbines without curves in the database), and scaled from the real hub heights to 80m hub heights using an alpha of 0.15.
 These height-scaled, turbine-specific curves are averaged to obtain a state curve translating wind speed to normalized power.
-States without wind farms in EIA Form 860 are represented by the *IEC class 2* power curve.
+States without wind farms in [EIA Form 860][EIA 860] are represented by the *IEC class 2* power curve.

 Each turbine curve represents the instantaneous power from a single turbine for a given wind speed.
 To account for spatio-temporal variations in wind speed